 - Once your application has been successfully processed, you will receive a email confirming your enrolment in the course.

 - For course related questions, please contact Debby Repka, the instructor of the courses, at email@example.com.
-For all other enquires, please send an email to firstname.lastname@example.org.
+For all other enquires and registration, please send an email to firstname.lastname@example.org.

 ABOUT THE INSTRUCTOR: